Raicuparta/nomai-vr/README.md

 ## Rolling back to version 1.0.7 of Outer Wilds

+You also need to downgrade OWML to 1.1.8!
+Instructions [here](#easy-installation-recommended).

 ### Steam version

 Follow the instructions given by Logan, one of the Outer Wilds devs: